Ichaelus/Github-Classifier/Documentation/Documentation.md

 The danger this diversity proposed to our classification-results was unacceptable.
 So we worked out precise definitions of each class and listed vital edge cases.
-The focus hereby laid on understandable definitions, finally sacrificing better evaluation scores of our models since many important distinctions are very hard 'to get' for these models. **MAYBE EMPHASIS THIS MORE?**
+The focus hereby laid on understandable definitions, finally sacrificing better evaluation scores of our models since many important distinctions are very hard 'to get' for these models.
 After we learned from our mistakes we started to only classify in groups, later on handing this task over to only two team members and finally to only one person as it became too time-consuming.
 Mistakes made by this one person couldn't be prevented but eliminating the possibility of confusing differences in proposed classifications was our priority.
-Using this method we finally classified over 2000 repositories by hand in the course of one month. **FIND BETTER TIME-WINDOW**
+Using this method we finally classified over 2000 repositories by hand.

 ### First Data Set Impressions
-* Erste Versuche mit ersten Classifiern/Entdecken des Majority Class Problems
-* Erste Überlegungen zu den Features

-Erste Versuche starteten wir mit neuronalen Netzwerken und Support Vector Maschines (zu finden unter **First Trys**).
-Theoretische Überlegungen waren uns zu diesem Zeitpunkt aber wichtiger. **Das vlt rauslassen und erst bei classifiers erwähnen?**

 After building up our first set of training-data we were confronted with a serious problem:
 We encounterd a so called Majority Class Problem.
 As GitHub is mainly used for software development projects the class **Development (DEV)** appeared way more frequently as any other class, taking up around 80% of all public repositories on GitHub. **Better %?**
-This resulted in our first classifiers assigning *DEV* to almost every repository. **Explanation?**
+This resulted in our first classifiers assigning *DEV* to almost every repository as it was right  doing so most of the time.
 Our first approach to this problem was to split up the prediction process into a first step where only the distinction between *DEV* and *NOT Dev* has to been made.
 If it was classified as *NOT Dev* we'd show the repository to a classifier which only knew how to classify such
 (see classification-skizze.png for more).